gnprice/pysh/README.md

  * With `-l`/`--lines`, the block is executed once for each line in its input, with `_` set to the line with its newline removed.
-Each resulting value is printed with a newline appended, except that `None` converts to no output rather than a blank line.
+Each produced value has a newline appended before printing, except that `None` converts to no output rather than to a blank line.

  * With `-0`, the "line" terminator for `-l` is a null byte, rather than newline.
 Implies `-l`.